Tax Planning for Retirees

 The treatise describes actions a retiree may take to reduce taxes during retirement years.
 For

-example, a retiree may save taxes and thus enhance retirement income by:
+example, a retiree may be able to save taxes by:

-• Planning the order and timing of (1) retirement plan rollovers and (2) IRA distributions – to
+• Planning the order and timing of (1) retirement plan rollovers and (2) IRA distributions.

-• Eliminating withholding tax on retirement plan distributions by making a trustee-to
+• Eliminating withholding tax on a retirement plan rollover by making a trustee-to-trustee

 • Electing to defer tax on the distribution of employer stocks and bonds.
 (Section 2.09 of the